 Sell Your Mineral Rights in Amite County, MS

-If you own mineral rights in Amite County, you're sitting on acreage that sits within the Tuscaloosa Marine Shale trend — a play that has seen real interest but remains genuinely speculative compared to more developed basins.
-Values here depend heavily on where your acres fall relative to existing wells and operator lease activity, and right now that picture is worth understanding before you make any decisions.
+If you own mineral rights in Amite County, you're sitting on acreage in the Tuscaloosa Marine Shale — a basin that has drawn real operator interest for its oil potential, even if development here has moved more slowly than some other parts of the play.
+Values vary a lot depending on where your acres sit and whether there's a lease or active drilling nearby, but this is worth understanding before you make any decisions.

 Est. per Acre